 Costa Rica has been one of the most sought after destinations by tourists from all over the globe for its scenic views, blue waters, sandy beaches, and of course and its many unique hiking trails.

-The 5 Best Hiking Trails in Costa Rica
+What Are The 5 Best Hiking Trails in Costa Rica?

 The country neighbors Nicaragua towards the north and Panama to the southeast, with the Caribbean Sea spanning across 185 miles over the northeastern coastline and the Pacific Ocean across 630 miles over the southwestern coastline.
 This article discusses 5 top hiking trails that should be on your To-Do list when in Costa Rica!

 Hiking Trail 1 – Santa Rosa National Park, Guanacaste